A condition in which one feels dizzy or off-balance, often seen in the elderly, however; may occur at any age and in both genders.

 - It is mostly associated with minor to a severe blow to the head or may involve some disorder or damage to the innermost part of the ear

-- Inside the innermost part of the ear, there are tiny organs and include structures like circular bony canals fluid and fine hair like sensors to monitor the rotation of the head
+- Inside the innermost part of the ear, there are tiny organs and include structures like circular bony canals fluid and fine hair-like sensors to monitor the rotation of the head

-- Other structures also known as “otolith organs” – utricle and saccule monitor the up and down, back and front movements related to the gravity.
-The otolith organs contain crystals which make us sensitive to gravity.
+- Other structures also known as “otolith organs” – utricle and saccule monitor the up and down, back and front movements related to gravity.
+The otolith organs contain crystals that make us sensitive to gravity.
 Sometimes for a variety of reasons these crystals may dislodge and move into the bony canals and thus make the canals sensitive to head position changes and cause symptoms of vertigo

 - Untreated ear infections caused by bacteria can get into the innermost part of the ear leading to swelling and sudden onset of vertigo with hearing loss

 - Viral neuronitis is just like labyrinthitis; caused by certain viruses, which may affect the nerves in the region leading to vertigo

 - The symptoms are associated with an increased amount of fluid in the inner ear.
 The disease presents with sudden onset vertigo, ringing in the ear and hearing loss

 - People who have received a violent blow on the head can suffer temporary or permanent damage to the inner ear, causing balance problems and vertigo

 - A type of tumor of the nerve tissue that can cause vertigo.
 Symptoms include vertigo with one-sided ringing in the ear and hearing loss

 - A disease that affects the brain and spinal cord.
 Swelling (inflammation) caused by the abnormal defence response (immune response) within our body, leads to the injury of the protective covering of the delicate nerve cells within our brain and spinal cord.
 Patients with this disease usually present with a sudden onset of vertigo as a first symptom